-4.90.
-Safety analysis is required to support the design of a new instrumentation and control system or the modification of an existing system: see Requirement 41 of SSR-3 [1].
-The following activities should be performed to confirm that instrumentation and control systems fulfil their design basis:
+4.91.
+Safety analysis is required to support the design of a new instrumentation and control system or the modification of an existing system÷ (see Requirement 41 of SSR-3 [1]-]).
+The following activities should be performed to confirm that instrumentation and control systems fulfil their design basis: 34

-- (a) Confirmation that all known and predictable failure modes are either self-revealing or detectable by planned testing, and that the system is fail-safe, as appropriate. - (b) Verification that the overall instrumentation and control system supports the application of the defence in depth concept at the research reactor. - (c) Verification that the vulnerabilities of instrumentation and control systems important to safety to common cause failures are known and have been adequately addressed.
+- (a) Confirmation that all known and predictable failure modes are either self-revealing or detectable by planned testing, and that the system is fail-safe, as appropriate. - (b) Verification that the overall instrumentation and control system supports the application of the defence in depth concept at the research reactor. - (c) Verification that the vulnerabilities to common cause failures of instrumentation and control systems important to safety to common cause failures are known and have been adequately addressed.
 Vulnerabilities to common cause failures may be dealt with by eliminating the vulnerabilities, by providing diverse means of fulfilling the safety functions that are subject to the common cause failures, or by justifying acceptance of the vulnerability. - (d) Verification that design basis reliability requirements are met.
-This may be based on deterministic criteria and quantitative reliability analysis in which design features such as redundancy and testability, failure modes, mean time between failures and rigour of qualification are considered.
-For complicated systems, a combination of qualitative analysis, quantitative analysis and testing is usually needed to verify compliance with design basis reliability requirements.

-- (e) Verification that the design of instrumentation and control systems includes adequate provisions for testing. - (f) In determining system availability, test facilities that are part of the safety system should be regarded as permanently installed test equipment. - (g) Confirmation of functional requirements for various operational modes of instrumentation and control systems.
-This includes analysis of correct system behaviour during commissioning, during first startup when the facility is not operating under normal conditions (e.g. following trips due to low flux with a fresh core) and during normal operation, including following power interruptions and restart or reboot after the execution of tests. - (h) Verification that the effects of failures of automatic control systems will not exceed the acceptance criteria established for anticipated operational occurrences.
+This verification may be based on deterministic criteria and quantitative reliability analysis in which design features such as redundancy and testability, failure modes, mean time between failures, and rigour of qualification are considered.
+For complicated systems, a combination of qualitative analysis, quantitative analysis and testing is usually needed to verify compliance with design basis reliability requirements. - (e) Verification that the design of instrumentation and control systems includes adequate provisions for testing. - (f) In determiningDetermining system availability, and ensuring that test facilities that are part of the safety system should beare regarded as permanently installed test equipment. - (g) Confirmation of functional requirements for various operational modes of instrumentation and control systems.
+This includesSuch confirmation would include analysis of correct system behaviour during commissioning, during first startup when the facility is not operating under normal conditions (e.g. following trips due to low flux with a fresh core)), and during normal operation, including following power interruptions and restart (or reboot) after the execution of tests. - (h) Verification that the effects of failures of automatic control systems will not exceed the acceptance criteria established for anticipated operational occurrences.

-4.91.
+4.92.
 The methodology for any safety analysis that is conducted should be thoroughly specified and should be documented, together with the inputs for the analysis, its results and the details of the analysis itself.
 Traceability analysis should be used to confirm implementation and validation requirements.
-Each assumption made for an analysis should be justified and this justification should be documented.
+Each assumption made for an analysis should be justified, and this justification should be documented.

-4.92.
+4.93.
 Further recommendations on safety assessment for research reactors are provided in SSG-20 (Rev. 1) [9].